logicguy1/The-Cookbook/Barlel/README.md

 # Barlel
 ### Barlel is a moroccan recipe.
 It looks like pancakes but with several holes, that's why we call it "crêpes with thousand holes" in french.
-It is often offered to guests when they come to visit you and served with moroccan tea.
+It is often offered to guests when they come to visit!
 <p align="center">
 <img src="example.png" />
 </p>